 No longer supported:

-Windows Vista: Microsoft ended support for Windows Vista on April 11, 2017 and therefore we no longer test or support our software on Windows Vista.
+Windows 7: Microsoft ended support for Windows 7 on January 14, 2020 and therefore we no longer test or support our software on Windows 7.

 Maximum Number of Cameras per PC

 The maximum number of cameras that can be controlled from one PC depends on the computer.
 Most laptop and desktop computers should be able to control up to 16 cameras.
 Desktop PCs generally have better power supplies than laptops and may be able to control more than 16 cameras (one customer reports reliable operation with 77 cameras controlled from a single desktop PC).

 Multiple PCs can be networked together to control larger numbers of cameras.
 Please see this page for more information.